 This allows a 100% TAX REBATE to Donors that meet the requirements for a Section 18A Tax Receipt.

 Cash by EFT, Cheque, Postal Order, Direct deposit, or a debit order or a credit card deduction.

-The Team from Cancer Heroes Pretoria and the Head and Neck Cancer Alliance had an awesome screening event where approximately 400 people were screened.
+The Team from Cancer Heroes Pretoria and the Head and Neck Cancer Alliance had has shown their awesome screening abilities where approximately 400 people were screened.

 Robert Tilbury, a Big Easy IGT Challenge Tour Member and Cancer Survivor, has dedicated his passion of Golf to assist those less fortunate than him.
 Rob represented South Africa as a Springbok Softball Pitcher with multiple awards behind his name.

 A True Cancer Hero, Rob will Tee off this May where he will take on the Top 100 Golf Courses throughout South Africa.
 This is huge challenge just like beating cancer, but once again we will show that support and dedication can beat this golf challenge, just like beating cancer!

 This is an excellent vehicle to create awareness, early detection and raise funds for rural screening and support.
 Cancer Heroes will utilise the donations from ICAP and support from The Round Table of South Africa to bring this awesome event to as many people throughout South Africa as possible.
 The challenge and cancer programs will be jointly supported and run via live social media platforms and mobile apps to ensure as much exposure as possible.